-For Rename, if both New_Name and Old_Name are simple names, then Rename should not propagate Use Error.
+For Rename, if both New_Name and Old_Name are simple names, and New_Name does not identify an existing external file, then Rename should not propagate Use Error.

 37 The file name operations Containing_Directory, Full_Name, Simple_Name, Base_Name, Extension, and Compose operate on file names, not external files.
 The files identified by these operations do not need to exist.
 Name_Error is raised only if the file name is malformed and cannot possibly identify a file.
+Of these operations, only the result of Full_Name depends on the current default directory; the result of the others depends only on their parameters.